 Be sure to dust off the items you store in the garage.
 You can donate what you don’t need or sell them instead.
 Make a little money while eliminating rats, a win-win for you!

-Cleaning your garage will also result in clearing a few food sources away too.
+Cleaning your garage will also result in clearing a few food sources, pest control 101.

 Baiting With Poison

-Baiting has proved to be a very effective way of ridding your garage of rats.
+Bait stations have proved to be very effective for ridding your garage of rats.

-While placing the baits, ensure you wear gloves to prevent them from detecting any human scent, which makes them refuse to take the bait.
+While placing the baits, ensure you wear gloves to prevent them from detecting any human scent, making them refuse to take the bait.

-Whilst using poison is something that I would do as a last resort, it is an effective way of killing them.
-I always use humane traps to contain the rat whilst the poison takes hold.
-That is a responsible way of using rat poison because it will protect your local environment.
+While using poison is something I would do as a last resort, it is an effective way of killing them.

-Be sure to wear gloves while setting the glue traps as well to avoid leaving any human scent.
+Be sure to wear gloves while setting the glue traps to avoid leaving any human scent.

 Flood The Burrows

-Even with cracks in the garage wall and ceiling, rats will sometimes dig a burrow while in the garage walls for shelter.
+Even with cracks in the garage wall and ceiling, rats sometimes dig a burrow in the garage walls for shelter.